Why Do You Need to Visit the Galapagos and Create a Galapagos Itinerary?

 Travel in the Galapagos By Land, Not Sea

-Now, once you start doing your research and looking at a bunch of different Galapagos travel packages, you’ll realize that you have one very major decision to make; do you want to do Galapagos land tours or do you want to do a Galapagos cruise?
+Now, once you start doing your research and looking at a bunch of different Galapagos travel packages, you’ll realize that you have one very major decision to make; do you want to do Galapagos land tours or do you want to do a Galapagos cruise that visits the best Galapagos Islands?

-Many people choose to see the Galapagos through a boat tour, and this option did appeal to me before I did my research.
+Many people choose to see the Galapagos through a boat tour (and there are some great Galapagos budget cruises out there), and this option did appeal to me before I did my research.
 The whole boat notion seemed so quaint and romantic and very Darwin-esq.
 I mean, how cool would it be to see the islands in the same way that Darwin did?
 Right?
 Talk about freakin’ awesome!

 ***I swear, I’m not lying about the cruise ship option.
 I saw most of the Galapagos cruises at the same locations as me, so clearly I wasn’t missing out, just saving money by forgoing an insanely expensive tour.